rust-lang-ru/book/rustbook-ru/nostarch/chapter13.md

 ```

 To calculate the value of `prediction`, this code iterates through each of the
-12 values in `coefficients` and uses the `zip` method to pair the coefficient
+12 values in `множители` and uses the `zip` method to pair the coefficient
 values with the previous 12 values in `buffer`.
 Then, for each pair, we
 multiply the values together, sum all the results, and shift the bits in the
 sum `qlp_shift` bits to the right.